PatrickF1/fzf.fish/README.md

 ```
 fisher add patrickf3139/fzf_fish_integration
 ```

 With [Oh My Fish](https://github.com/oh-my-fish/oh-my-fish)
 ```fish
 omf install https://github.com/patrickf3139/fzf_fish_integration
 ```

 In addition to this plugin, you will also need to install
-- [fzf](https://github.com/junegunn/fzf), the command-line fuzzy finder that powers this plugin
+- [fzf](https://github.com/junegunn/fzf), the command-line fuzzy finder that powers this plugin; and
-- [fd](https://github.com/sharkdp/fd), a much faster alternative to the antiquated `find` command and is used for the find file functionality.
+- [fd](https://github.com/sharkdp/fd), a much faster and friendlier alternative to the antiquated `find` command and is used for the find file functionality.

+If you are on Mac, I recommend installing these two CLI tools using [brew](https://brew.sh/).